January 31, 2026 (2mo ago) — last updated April 2, 2026 (1d ago)

 EngagementOver-engagedDisengaged

-Physical ImpactUrgency, hyperactivityHelplessness, exhaustion
+Physical impactUrgency, hyperactivityHelplessness, exhaustion

-Primary DamagePhysical energy drainEmotional drain, loss of motivation
+Primary damagePhysical energy drainEmotional drain, loss of motivation

 Mindset“I have too much to do.”“I don’t see the point.”

-What burnout looks like in real life
+What burnout looks like in everyday life

-It could be the project manager who once loved brainstorming but now dreads meetings, or the designer who feels nothing after a big success.
-Burnout typically shows up as three core symptoms: overwhelming exhaustion, cynicism or detachment, and a sense of ineffectiveness.
+It might be the project manager who once loved brainstorming but now dreads meetings, or the designer who feels empty after a success.
+Burnout commonly shows three core symptoms: overwhelming exhaustion, cynicism or detachment, and a sense of ineffectiveness.
+Naming what’s happening gives you power to begin recovery.
+Tools like the Life Purpose App and Dan Millman’s work can help you reconnect with meaning and direction6.

-Taking immediate action: Your burnout first-aid kit
+Immediate action: your burnout first-aid kit

-• Create distance: take a dedicated mental health day, protect your weekend from work pings, or enforce a hard stop after a set hour.
+• Create distance: take a mental health day, protect your weekend from work pings, or enforce a hard stop after a set hour.

 Grounding techniques to calm a frayed nervous system

-• Breathe in through your nose for a count of four.
+• Inhale through your nose for a count of four.

 • Hold for four.